0X-JonMichaelGalindo/LimnJS/documentation/outlines.md

 Note:

 Try to avoid using custom primitives.
-In LimnJS's documentation, `".seven*"` will simply be described as "primitive", which is not helpful.
+In LimnJS's documentation, `"seven*"` will simply be described as "primitive", which is not helpful.

 ### Familiar Primitive Imitation